Wikipedia

 Distribution and habitat

-A native of most European countries and western Asia, it reaches as far north as Scandinavia and beyond the Arctic Circle, frequenting cornfields and their neighbourhoods.
+A native of most European countries and West Asia, it reaches as far north as Scandinavia and beyond the Arctic Circle, frequenting cornfields and their neighbourhoods.
 It is an uncommon vagrant in spring, and particularly autumn, to the British Isles.
+Sightings in the UK are less common than they were, owing to the species' population decline due to overexploitation in France.[10]

 It was spotted at Kenjar Coastal Karnataka, India, in November 2018 and photographed by birdwatchers.
 Some birders commented that it is the first photographic record of an ortolan bunting in India.[11]